The Plan Routes tool determines how a fleet of vehicles can visit a set of stops in the least amount of time.

 The Analysis settings group includes the following parameters:

-• Travel mode is used to choose which travel mode the routes will be based on.
-Travel modes are configured by your ArcGIS administrator and can be based on travel time or travel distance.
+Travel mode is used to choose which travel mode the routes will be based on.
+Travel modes are configured by your ArcGIS administrator.
+Plan Routes only supports time-based travel modes.

 One